dlaub3/blog/python/practical-python-primer.md

 * Errors should never pass silently.
 * Unless explicitly silenced.
 * In the face of ambiguity, refuse the temptation to guess.
-* There should be one-- and preferably only one --obvious way to do it.
+* There should be one (and preferably only one) obvious way to do it.
 * Although that way may not be obvious at first unless you're Dutch.
 * Now is better than never.
 * Although never is often better than *right* now.